mickelindahl/docker_nginx/README.md

 ## Server email support
 Configure mailgun with postfix such that server can send emails.

-Run `apt-get update` and `apt-get install postfix libsasl2-modules`
+Run `sudo apt-get update && sudo apt-get install postfix libsasl2-modules`

 Then in /etc/postfix/main.cf add